Article written by Elisa

 Spend the Remainder of the Morning at Cancale

 Cancale, today, is a small village that you can visit in a couple of hours or so.
-The houses along the quays were, in the past, the fishermen’s homes, while the houses set further back in the village were the ship owner’s and noble’s homes.
+The houses along the quays were, in the past, the fishermen’s homes, while the houses set further back in the village were the ship owners’ and nobles’ homes.

-On the way to Mont Saint-Michel, the most adventurous may want to stop at Hirel to discover or re-discover sand yachting on the Bay of Mont Saint-Michel.
+On the way to Mont Saint-Michel, the most adventurous may want to stop at Hirel to discover (or rediscover) sand yachting on the Bay of Mont Saint-Michel.
 Whether you are a beginner or an experienced sailor, this 1-hour tour (3 time slots in the morning, many more in the afternoon) will allow you to have a good time in your sand yacht on the beach of Hirel.
-The large stretch of sand of Hirel Beach, only 15 minutes from Saint-Malo, is a perfect place to practice sand yachting in Brittany.
-This is a rather physical activity, and we recommend bringing gloves and a windbreaker (helmets are provided).

-Afternoon at Mont St. Michel
+Afternoon at Mont Saint-Michel

-From Cancale, drive to Mont St. Michel, where you will spend the last night of this Brittany road trip.
-For a unique stay, book one night at La Vieille Auberge, a 14th-century half-timbered house located on Mont St Michel tidal island.
-Enjoy the charm of this old hotel with exposed beams and period furniture in the most magical setting.
-It is truly magical.
+From Cancale, drive to Mont Saint-Michel, where you will spend the last night of this Brittany road trip.
+For a unique stay, book one night at La Vieille Auberge, a 14th-century half-timbered house located within the walls of Mont Saint-Michel.
+Enjoy the charm of this historic hotel with exposed beams and period furniture in the most magical setting – Click here to book your stay at La Vieille Auberge, Mont St. Michel

 Day 5 | Mont Saint-Michel (in Normandy)